do not miss a thing

 Decree 2099 of December 22, 2016

-This Decree seeks a more appropriate management of water, requiring all projects that involve in their execution the use of water taken directly from natural sources, and that are subject to obtaining an environmental license, to allocate 1% of the total amount investment of said projects for the recovery, conservation, preservation and surveillance of the hydrographic basin that feeds the respective water source.
+This Decree seeks a proper water management by requiring all projects that involve in their execution the use of water taken directly from natural sources, and that are subject to obtaining an environmental license, to allocate 1% of the total investment of these projects for the recovery, conservation, preservation and surveillance of the hydrographic basin that feeds the respective water source.
 As one of the mechanisms for the implementation of these investments, Habitat Banks are included, and others such as payment for environmental services, conservation agreements, as well as the application in conservation initiatives (Ver decree here).

 Resolution 1517 of August 31, 2012

-In 2012, the national government adopted, through Resolution 1517, the Manual for the allocation of compensation for loss of biodiversity.
+In 2012, the national government adopted, through Resolution 1517, the Manual for the allocation of compensation for biodiversity loss.
 This Manual applies to works and activities that require an environmental license from the ANLA, excluding projects licensed by CARs, subtractions of forest reserve areas, forest exploitation, among others.
 The guidelines of the Manual provide clarity and generate opportunities to seek more cost-efficient implementation schemes, which can result in quantifiable biodiversity gains such as Habitat Banks.(See Resolution here).